Please click on one of the support topics below to read more.

 As the extension panels are built for Adobe Creative Cloud you will be able to use the file storage provided in your Adobe CC license.
 The setup described below shows how you use this service to store your files, but you may use any other webserver of choice.
 If you intend to use your own webserver you may now skip to step 6.

-Make sure that you have logged in to your Adobe CC account, and that all files are up to date.
+Make sure that you have logged in to your Adobe CC account.

 2. Create a folder with the name "DFP_PROOF" within your Adobe Creative Cloud folder, it may be placed anywhere as long as it is within the Adobe CC folder.
 This will be the folder where thumbnails and other necessary assets for DFP – Proof are stored.

-3. Right click the DFP_PROOF folder and select "Collaborate"
+3. Right click the DFP_PROOF folder and select "View on Webiste".

 4. When the Adobe CC web browser opens, click the share icon for the DFP_PROOF folder

-8. Start Adobe Bridge, InDesign, or Illustrator, as these applications support all our extension panels, and open the installed panel from the Window menu.
+12. Start Adobe Bridge, InDesign, or Illustrator, as these applications support all our extension panels, and open the installed panels from the Window menu -> Extensions.

 We suggest using BBEdit on OS X, or Notepad++ on Windows.